Start of Main Content

 2026 Days of Remembrance Commemoration

-We also will mark America’s 250th birthday in 2026 by honoring Americans who rescued European Jews, US soldiers who defeated Nazi Germany during World War II, and Holocaust survivors who cherished the freedom they experienced after immigrating to the United States.
+Marking America’s 250th anniversary in 2026, we honored Americans who rescued European Jews, US soldiers who defeated Nazi Germany during World War II, and Holocaust survivors who cherished the freedom they experienced after immigrating to the United States.

 A group of young girls poses in a yard in the town of Eyshishok.
 German and Lithuanian forces murdered most of the Jews of Eyshishok in a mass shooting operation in September 1941 that claimed approximately 3,500 victims.
 US Holocaust Memorial Museum, courtesy of the Shtetl Foundation